GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: GNNLens

-\textbf{\textit{C. Training nodes structure influence. }} To help users capture the structure influence of training nodes on \textit{GNN model prediction}, the metrics we visualize in this plane include \textit{GNN prediction label} $P_1$, \textit{shortest path distance to training nodes} $DIS$, and \textit{normalized nearest training nodes label distribution} $SPD\in [0,1]^{C}$.
-Here $C$ is the number of classes. \zhihua{}{In order to encode the $DIS$ in the node glyph and highlight the difference between smaller values, \ie, $DIS\in[0,5)$, we define $Closeness=max(0,1-DIS*0.2)$.
+\textbf{\textit{C. Training nodes structure influence.}} To help users capture the structure influence of training nodes on \textit{GNN model prediction}, the metrics visualized in this plane include \textit{GNN prediction label} $P_1$, \textit{shortest path distance to training nodes} $DIS$, and \textit{normalized nearest training nodes label distribution} $SPD\in [0,1]^{C}$.
+Here $C$ is the number of classes.
+In order to encode the $DIS$ in the node glyph and highlight the difference between smaller values, \ie, $DIS\in[0,5)$, we define $Closeness=max(0,1-DIS*0.2)$.
 It depicts the \textit{closeness of the nearest training nodes to the current node}.
 The node glyph (Fig.~\ref{Fig.projection_view_overall}(d)) is designed to show this group of metrics.
 The length of the line on the top of the rectangle encodes the \textit{closeness}.
 The rectangle on the right-hand side of the glyph shows the \textit{distribution of ground truth labels of training nodes with the shortest path distance to that node}.
 The width and height of the whole node glyph encode the size of the clusters.
 The left-hand side rectangle encodes the \textit{GNN prediction label}.
-This helps users analyze the correlation between those variables.
-A high correlation between $P_1$ and the dominant component of $SPD$ indicates that the closest training nodes have a strong influence on \textit{GNN's prediction of the current node}.} \zhihua{}{For the projection and clustering, the distance between Node $a$ and Node $b$ is defined as:}
+This helps users analyze the correlation between those variables. \zhihua{}{When the color of the left-hand side rectangle is consistent with that of the right-hand side rectangle, it means that there is a high correlation between $P_1$ and the dominant component of $SPD$, indicating that the closest training nodes have a strong influence on \textit{GNN's prediction result of the current node}.} For the projection and clustering, the distance between Node $a$ and Node $b$ is defined as: